AbdelrahmanShaheen/Omnifood/README.md

 ## Note

-I used media query to make it responsive on phones , small laptops ,Landscape tablets , small tablets and it's also mobile friendly.
+I used media query to make it responsive on phones , small laptops ,Landscape tablets and small tablets .